Do we really know Jesus?

 Jesus got up from supper, and laid aside His garments; and taking a towel, He girded Himself.
 Then He poured water into the basin, and began to wash the disciples’ feet and to wipe them with the towel with which He was girded.
 So He came to Simon Peter.
 He said to Him, “Lord, do You wash my feet?”
 Jesus answered and said to him, “What I do you do not realize now, but you will understand hereafter.”
 Peter said to Him, “Never shall You wash my feet!”
 Jesus answered him, “If I do not wash you, you have no part with Me.”
 Simon Peter said to Him, “Lord, then wash not only my feet, but also my hands and my head.”
 Jesus said to him, “He who has bathed needs only to wash his feet, but is completely clean; and you are clean, but not all of you.”
 For He knew the one who was betraying Him; for this reason He said, “Not all of you are clean.”
 So when He had washed their feet, and taken His garments and reclined at the table again, He said to them, “Do you know what I have done to you?
 You call Me Teacher and Lord; and you are right, for so I am.
 If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another’s feet.
 For I gave you an example that you also should do as I did to you.
 Truly, truly, I say to you, a slave is not greater than his master, nor is one who is sent greater than the one who sent him.
 If you know these things, you are blessed if you do them.”

 Our Men's Ministry format on how we conduct church will be the same way the original church conducted itself in the New Testament as explained in the Bible.
 The mainstream church has greatly perverted how we as a church body should operate in our effort to carry out Jesus' command to go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit and teaching them to obey everything I have commanded you.
 Our study of the Bible will be topical rather than expository in nature.
 Jesus taught on topics and not by means of expository teaching as is common practice by many preachers today.
 Expository study should be done on an individual basis as the hermeneutic means of interpretation allows us to get the most meaning out of each Biblical passage in our individual private study of God's word.
-The New Testament church met in homes with everyone participating by sharing their personal experiences, their spiritual gifts, their finances, their talents, their vocational skills, their prayer requests, their knowledge of scripture, their academic knowledge, they shared the gospel with those who do not know Christ, they confessed their sins one to another, they disciplined each other in love, they worshiped together, they bared each other’s burdens, they watched each other’s back, they ate and fellow-shipped together, they celebrated the Lord’s Supper together and all for the purpose of developing close intimate relationships in order to unify and edify the Body of Christ as the future Bride of Jesus.
+The New Testament church met in homes with everyone participating by sharing their personal experiences, their spiritual gifts, their finances, their talents, their creative ideas, their vocational skills, their prayer requests, their knowledge of scripture, their academic knowledge, they shared the gospel with those who do not know Christ, they confessed their sins one to another, they disciplined each other in love, they worshiped together, they bared each other’s burdens, they watched each other’s back, they ate and fellow-shipped together, they celebrated the Lord’s Supper together and all for the purpose of developing close intimate relationships in order to unify and edify the Body of Christ as the future Bride of Jesus.
 They did this with mutual love and respect for one another.
 The accountability factor was mutual between each and every member not just a few.
 Too much structure and scripted church services hinders the Holy Spirit from working in the hearts and minds of every church member who assembles together to worship and grow in the likeness of Christ.
 All of us as Christians has something to offer to edify and unify the Body of Christ.
 Too much man made structure, time limits, canned programs and one sided lectures (sermons) from the pulpit stand in the way of the Holy Spirit being able to work spontaneously in and through every believer.
 It should be a "no brainer" to see why the present man made church is not growing and is becoming spiritually stagnant today.
 Do you agree?
 Let's have a conversation...hope to hear from you.

 Founder and Facilitator of Bible Think Tank Men's Mentoring Ministry located in Oviedo, FL